Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ## Deployment on Orange Pi One (Step-by-Step Guide)

-This guide shows how to deploy both servers using `pm2` and the new `ecosystem.config.js` for simpler, more reliable process management.
+This guide shows how to deploy both servers using simple `pm2` commands for reliable process management.

 ### **Prerequisites**